ttp://www.zo.utexas.edu/faculty/sjasper/bio301L/digestion.html

 In humans three pairs of salivary glands, secreted saliva into mouth through ducts.

-Saliva is a mixture of secretions of salivary glands and mucous glands of the
+Saliva is a mixture of secretions of salivary glands and mucous glands of the buccal cavity epithelium.

 The secretion of the salivary glands are controlled by the nervous system.